 - Choosing which SBA loan program (7(a), CDC/504, etc.) is best for you and your business

 - Representing you in the closing of the loan transaction to protect your interests and help you understand each legal document related to the loan transaction

 - Construction lending assistance for real estate and building projects

 When it comes time to grow or start your business, call Bogin, Munns & Munns for legal counsel.
 We are here to help your business thrive and succeed.
 Call 407.578.1334 today to discuss your SBA loan needs with one of our knowledgeable business law attorneys.

 Do you have a business matter concerning company formation, contracts, purchase and sale transactions, financing transactions, taxes, human resources, intellectual property, risk management, or lawsuits?
-If so, please fill out our online Business Questionnaire to receive a free telephone discussion with one of our experienced business law attorneys.
-During this free consultation, the lawyer will go over your current situation and your legal options.
+If so, please fill out our online Business Questionnaire to receive a telephone discussion with one of our experienced business law attorneys.
+During this consultation, the lawyer will go over your current situation and your legal options.